Louis J. Ceci

-Louis John Ceci (born September 10, 1927) is a retired American lawyer, jurist, and Republican politician.
+Louis John Ceci (September 10, 1927 – January 27, 2026) was an American lawyer, jurist and Republican politician.
 He was a justice of the Wisconsin Supreme Court from 1982 through 1993, after serving eight years as a Wisconsin circuit court judge in Milwaukee County.
-He previously represented northern Milwaukee County in the Wisconsin State Assembly during the 1965 session.
+Ceci previously represented northern Milwaukee County in the Wisconsin State Assembly during the 1965 session.

 Early life

 Louis Ceci was born in New York City on September 10, 1927, the son of Italian American immigrants.
-As a child, he moved with his parents to Milwaukee, Wisconsin.
+At fourteen, he moved to Milwaukee, Wisconsin to live with his eldest brother, Gabriel, and his wife, Mary.
 Before completing high school, at age 17, he enlisted in the United States Navy, and went to serve in the Pacific Theater of World War II.

 After returning from the war, he graduated from Theodore Roosevelt High School in New York City, in 1947.
 He went on to attend Marquette University in Milwaukee, where he earned his bachelor's degree in 1951 and his J.D. in 1954.

 Legal and political career

-He was admitted to the bar and started his own law practice in Milwaukee.
+Ceci was admitted to the bar and started his own law practice in Milwaukee.
 He made his first attempt for election to the Wisconsin State Assembly in 1956, but lost badly in the Republican Party primary, earning just 19% of the vote.
 He was then employed as assistant city attorney in 1958, working for Milwaukee city attorney Walter J. Mattison.
 Ceci ultimately remained in the city attorney's office until 1963.

 In 1964, Ceci made another attempt for election to Wisconsin State Assembly.
 This time he was unopposed in the Republican primary.
 He went on to win a narrow victory in the general election, receiving 51% of the vote.
 He represented Milwaukee County's 18th Assembly district, which then comprised the farthest northern parts of the city and county.
 During his term in the Assembly, he served on the Assembly Committee on Commerce and Manufacturers, and on the Joint Committee on Repeals, Revisions, and Uniform Laws.

 Rather than running for re-election in 1966, he launched a campaign for Attorney General of Wisconsin.
 He faced a primary against Taylor County district attorney John Olson, but had substantial support from party leadership, boosted by his colleagues in the Assembly, and Olson ultimately dropped out of the race.
 Ceci went on to defeat in the general election, losing to the incumbent, Bronson La Follette.
 Two years later, he began another campaign for Attorney General, but this time could not muster significant support at the Republican State Convention.
 He quit the race before the primary.